Joseph-Barnett/05_my_project/README.md

 # Installation

 - Open Gitbash
-- Clone this repo into a destination of your choice by typing in the terminal `"git clone git@github.com:Joseph-Barnett/05_my_project.git"`
+- Clone this repo into a destination of your choice and then type in the terminal `"git clone git@github.com:Joseph-Barnett/05_my_project.git"`
 - Cd into the directory where you cloned the repo
 - Open the Docker app on your computer